Help us improve your experience.

 Note:

-In addition, we support the IPv6 Fabric infrastructure design only with MAC-VRF instance configurations.
+• We support the IPv6 Fabric infrastructure design with MAC-VRF instances only.

 Some configuration steps that affect the Layer 2 configuration differ with MAC-VRF instances.
 Likewise, a few steps differ for IPv6 Fabric configurations.
 The leaf device configuration includes the following steps: